-My passion for agriculture stems from my family’s viticulture business, from a background in international development, and from a long-standing interest in methods of maintaining human livelihoods.
+My passion for agriculture stems from my family’s viticulture business, from a background in development economics, and from a long-standing interest in understanding food-culture connections.
 My training in geography turned my attention toward remote sensing and geospatial methodologies, and showed the importance of spatial thinking in global problem-solving.